Quick Answer

 Temporary promotions can use short-lived links.
 Permanent fixtures deserve more care.

-Brian, who runs an IT services firm, uses temporary QR codes on event banners and long-term codes on office signage.
+An IT services firm might use temporary QR codes on event banners and long-term codes on office signage.
 Each use case gets a different level of planning.

 Maintaining QR Codes Over Time